syncfusion-content/xamarin-docs/Xamarin/SfListView/Sorting.md

 {% endhighlight %}
 {% endtabs %}

-The following screenshot shows when items are sorted by month and year.
+The following screenshot shows the output when items are sorted by month and year.

 ![](SfListView_images/SfListView-Sorting1.png)